 Many writers choose to cover too many types of writing because they’re worried they won’t find enough work in a specific field.
 You can address this problem by becoming the expert in a specific area.
 By becoming the go-to resource for one thing, you move yourself up on the list of client choices.

 Being the go-to resource also lets you charge more.
 Clients prefer to have an expert on a subject, but the highest paying clients seek out the top expert in a field.
 Once you position yourself as the go-to resource, top clients will seek you out for projects.

 Writing is a common skill.
 Most people know how to write on some level.
 This devalues writing to a certain extent since many people think their writing flair is strong.
 Moreover, there are the other real expert writers you must compete with for work.
 To stay employed as a writer, you must find an approach to be recognized and pursued.

 Specializing in a specific field and becoming a go-to expert are sound avenues to walk.
-Build your reputation by learning a skill set that brings in consistent work and keeps you busy.
+Build a reputation for your freelance writing business by learning a skill set that brings in consistent work and keeps you busy.
 Those are the main keys on a chain to success as a writer.

 It might sound like a good idea to be a jack-of-all trades, but becoming an expert at a specific type of writing or subject area is better.
 You'll be able to charge more for your expertise.
 There is a lot of competition out there, so you want your freelance writing business to stand out from the others.
 If you would like to learn more about how to take your writing skills to the next level, click here.

 Our Expert Team at Copywriters.com is our dedicated team of in-house professional writers.
 To work with one of our Expert Team writers, click the "Hire Us" button to get started.Hire The Expert Team